Testimony of James Smith, President

 Reflecting our investment in new engineering programs, we encourage the legislature to enact a capital outlay bill this year, and to include Eastern’s Sill Hall, which houses our engineering programs.
 Sill is an old building in desperate need of renovation and expansion – and the State’s partnership with Eastern on this important project would dramatically increase the number of future Michigan engineers.
 Eastern has consistently proven that we manage construction projects on time and on budget, including Strong Hall for which we are grateful for capital outlay support.
 Nonetheless, we lag behind our peers in capital outlay awards.

-In addition to new engineering programs, Eastern is also launching a Data Science & Analytics program.
+In addition to new engineering programs, Eastern is also launching a Data Science and Analytics program.
 Students graduating with a bachelor’s degree in this exciting interdisciplinary field will be trained to organize, aggregate, and analyze rapidly generated data from many sources.
-The Harvard Business Review named the job of Data Scientist the “sexiest job of the 21st Century”!
+The Harvard Business Review named the job of data scientist the “sexiest job of the 21st Century”!

 We are investing in partnerships that provide expanded opportunities and benefits for our students, faculty, staff and residents in our nearby community.